realModusOperandi/appmod-resorts/deployment.md

 # Deploying to OpenShift with Session Persistence
 ## Configuring the Cluster
 > Note: all steps assume you are logged in to the cluster on the command line.
+These steps also require some permissions that aren't normally given by default, see the appendix
 ### Install the OpenLiberty operator
 *Reference: https://github.com/OpenLiberty/open-liberty-operator/tree/master/deploy/releases/0.3.0#open-liberty-operator-v030*